 - 1/4 zucchini diced

-- 100 g mushroom enoki, shiitake, or common mushrooms
+- 100 g mushroom enoki, shiitake, or button mushrooms

-- Heat sesame oil and cooking oil in a pot on medium heat.
-Add onion and green onion and cook until aromatic, about 1 minute.
-Add Gochugaru, sugar, garlic, oyster sauce, and soy sauce.
-Mix to combine.
+- Heat sesame oil and vegetable oil in a pot over medium heat.
+Add green onion and onion and cook until aromatic, about 1 minute.
+Add garlic, Gochugaru, soy sauce, oyster sauce, and sugar and mix to combine.

-- Add 2 cups of stock.
-Once the broth comes to a boil, add zucchini, mushrooms, chili pepper, and tofu.
-Break up the tofu into 4 pieces.
+- Add stock or water.
+Once it comes to a boil, add zucchini, mushrooms, chili pepper, and soft tofu.
+Using a spoon, slice the tofu into 4 large pieces.

 - Bring to a boil and simmer until the flavors have melded, for about 3-4 minutes.
 Season with salt to taste, crack an egg if desired, and garnish with green onion.
-Serve immediately and enjoy!
+Serve with a side of rice and enjoy!